kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-11-500-server-error.md

 ## Symptom

-Having an APIRule deployed that looks like this:
+You have a deployed APIRule that looks similar to the following one:

   ```bash
     apiVersion: gateway.kyma-project.io/v1beta1